michael545/options-pricing/blackscholes.md

 - **Constant Volatility & Interest Rates:** It assumes these are known and unchanging, which they are not.
 - **Lognormal Price Distribution:** It assumes stock prices move randomly and smoothly, which doesn't account for sudden market shocks or crashes ("fat tails").
-- **No Dividends:** The basic formula assumes the stock pays no dividends.
+- **No Dividends:** The basic formula assumes the stock pays/will not pay no dividends.
 - **Frictionless Markets:** It assumes no transaction costs, no taxes, and the ability to trade continuously.

 Because of these assumptions, the Black-Scholes price is a theoretical benchmark, not always the exact market price.